NitorCreations/nflow/README.md

 * Non-declarative &mdash; workflows are defined as code
 * Visualization &mdash; workflows can be visualized in [nFlow Explorer](https://github.com/NitorCreations/nflow/tree/master/nflow-explorer)
-* Embeddable and modular &mdash; usually embedded as a library, but a standalone server and add-on libraries are provided too
+* Embeddable &mdash; usually embedded as a library, but a standalone server is also provided
 * High availability &mdash; workflows can be shared by multiple deployments
 * Fault tolerant &mdash; automatic recovery after runtime environment crashes
 * Atomic state updates &mdash; uses and requires a relational database for atomic state updates and locking